 - A. All employees, consultants, interns, volunteers, and others who act on behalf of the Lake County Health Department and Community Health Center (LCHD/CHC) have a responsibility to LCHD/CHC patients, federal and state governments, funders, and the communities served to conduct themselves in a responsible manner. - B. Rules and regulations governing employee behavior are necessary for efficient business operations, and benefit all employees.
-Conduct that interferes with operations, discredits the agency, or is offensive to co-workers, customers, or visitors will not be tolerated. - C. Management Responsibility: The immediate supervisor, Associate/Deputy Director or Director must assume, and are charged with, the responsibility for ensuring that the conduct of Staff-staff they supervise complies with the Standards of Conduct. - D. Individual Responsibility: New employees are to be made aware of these rules and regulations during their orientation.
+Conduct that interferes with operations, discredits the agency, or is offensive to co-workers, customers, or visitors will not be tolerated. - C. Management Responsibility: The immediate supervisor, Associate/Deputy Director or Director must assume, and are charged with, the responsibility for ensuring that the conduct of staff they supervise complies with the Standards of Conduct. - D. Individual Responsibility: New employees are to be made aware of these rules and regulations during their orientation.
 Rules and regulations will periodically be reviewed with all employees as necessary.
-Every staff member is responsible for ensuring that his or hertheir conduct is consistent with these Standards of Conduct, with the Health Department's policies and procedures, and with generally acceptable standards of professionalism, courtesy, and respect. - E. Employees are expected to be familiar with and follow the laws and codes of ethics governing the practice of their profession, to comply with applicable Federal, State and local laws and regulations, and to fulfill all contractual grant obligations. - F. Violations of Standards of Conduct: Employees should are to promptly report concerns regarding compliance with these Standards of Conduct, beginning with the employee's immediate supervisor, Program Coordinator, Associate/Deputy Director, or Director, or .
-Aas an alternative, an employee mayshall make such a report to the Human Resources Manager, Human Resources Director, or Compliance Officer.
-Any formal complaint brought to the attention of management through this process will shall be investigated thoroughly with the goal of resolving the issue.
-Raising such concerns will shall not jeopardize the terms and conditions of employment of the reporting individual.
-All staff must shall cooperate fully in the investigation of any alleged violation of these Standards of Conduct.
-Any staff member who intentionally makes false accusations regarding misconduct or compliance is subject to disciplinary action. - G. Any violation of the Lake County Health Department and Community Health LCHD/CHC's Center's policies and procedures, or any conduct considered inappropriate or unsatisfactory, may subject the employee to disciplinary action, up to and including termination.
+Every staff member is responsible for ensuring that their conduct is consistent with these Standards of Conduct, with the Health Department's policies and procedures, and with generally acceptable standards of professionalism, courtesy, and respect. - E. Employees are expected to be familiar with and follow the laws and codes of ethics governing the practice of their profession, to comply with applicable Federal, State and local laws and regulations, and to fulfill all contractual grant obligations. - F. Violations of Standards of Conduct: Employees are to promptly report concerns regarding compliance with these Standards of Conduct, beginning with the employee's immediate supervisor, Program Coordinator, Associate/Deputy Director, or Director, or as an alternative, to the Human Resources Manager, Human Resources Director, or Compliance Officer.
+Any formal complaint brought to the attention of management through this process shall be investigated thoroughly with the goal of resolving the issue.
+Raising such concerns shall not jeopardize the terms and conditions of employment of the reporting individual.
+All staff shall cooperate fully in the investigation of any alleged violation of these Standards of Conduct.
+Any staff member who intentionally makes false accusations regarding misconduct or compliance is subject to disciplinary action. - G. Any violation of the LCHD/CHC's policies and procedures, or any conduct considered inappropriate or unsatisfactory, may subject the employee to disciplinary action, up to and including termination.